CIT2318/basic-functions/notes.md

 ## Calling a function

-To run the code is a function we write the name of the function followed by the parentheses().
+To run the code is a function we write the name of the function followed by  parentheses(curved brackets).

 ```php
 function display_details(){